silq-lang/silq/README.md

 Primitive distributions can be sampled arbitrarily within expressions.
 They are exposed as procedures with special names.
 If arguments don't conform to the constraints of the distribution, the program enters the error state.

-- Gauss(mean,variance) samples from the Gaussian distribution with the given mean and non-negative variance.
+- gauss(mean,variance) samples from the Gaussian distribution with the given mean and non-negative variance.

-- Uniform(a,b) samples an uniform real number between a and b, with a<=b.
+- uniform(a,b) samples an uniform real number between a and b, with a<=b.

-- Bernoulli(p) is 1 with probability p and 0 with probability 1-p, where 0<=p<=1.
+- bernoulli(p) is 1 with probability p and 0 with probability 1-p, where 0<=p<=1.

-- UniformInt(a,b) samples an uniform integer between a and b.
+- uniformInt(a,b) samples an uniform integer between a and b.
 There should be at least one integer n with a<=n<=b.

-- Categorical(p) is i with probability p[i] for i in [0..p.length). p should be an array of real numbers of positive length.
+- categorical(p) is i with probability p[i] for i in [0..p.length). p should be an array of real numbers of positive length.

-- Exponential(rate) samples from the Exponential distribution with the given positive rate (inverse scale).
+- exponential(rate) samples from the Exponential distribution with the given positive rate (inverse scale).

-- Beta(alpha,beta) samples from the Beta distribution with the given positive shape parameters.
+- beta(alpha,beta) samples from the Beta distribution with the given positive shape parameters.

-- Gamma(shape,rate) samples from the Gamma distribution with the given shape and rate.
+- gamma(shape,rate) samples from the Gamma distribution with the given shape and rate.

-- Laplace(location,scale) samples from the Laplace distribution with the given location and positive scale.
+- laplace(location,scale) samples from the Laplace distribution with the given location and positive scale.

-- Cauchy(location,scale) samples from the Cauchy distribution with the given location and positive scale.
+- cauchy(location,scale) samples from the Cauchy distribution with the given location and positive scale.

-- Pareto(shape,scale) samples from the Pareto distribution with the given shape and scale which should be positive real numbers.
+- pareto(shape,scale) samples from the Pareto distribution with the given shape and scale which should be positive real numbers.

-- StudentT(degrees\_of\_freedom) samples from the StudentT distribution with the given positive degrees of freedom parameter.
+- studentT(degrees\_of\_freedom) samples from the StudentT distribution with the given positive degrees of freedom parameter.

-- Weibull(scale,shape) samples from the Weibull distribution with the given positive scale and shape parameters.
+- weibull(scale,shape) samples from the Weibull distribution with the given positive scale and shape parameters.

-- Rayleigh(sigma_squared) samples from the Rayleigh distribution with the given non-negative squared scale parameter.
+- rayleigh(sigma_squared) samples from the Rayleigh distribution with the given non-negative squared scale parameter.

-- Binomial(n,p) samples from the Binomial distribution with the given number of trials and success probability.
+- binomial(n,p) samples from the Binomial distribution with the given number of trials and success probability.

-- NegBinomial(r,p) samples from the Negative Binomial distribution with the given number of failures and success probability.
+- negBinomial(r,p) samples from the Negative Binomial distribution with the given number of failures and success probability.

-- Geometric(p) samples from the Geometric distribution with the given success probability.
+- geometric(p) samples from the Geometric distribution with the given success probability.

-- Poisson(mean) samples from the Poisson distribution with the given positive mean.
+- poisson(mean) samples from the Poisson distribution with the given positive mean.
   (At this time, expect less-than optimal simplification from PSI for expressions generated by programs sampling from this distribution.)

 ### Built-in deterministic functions
 - floor, ceil, exp, log, abs.

 ### Special Expressions

-- FromMarginal(expression1,expression2,...,expressionn)
-  Samples an n-tuple of values with the same marginal joint probability distribution as the existing expressions expression1,...,expressionn, the sampled tuple is however independent of all existing variables.

-- SampleFrom("(variable1,...,variablen;parameter1,...,parameterm) => pdf",argument1,...,argumentm)
+- sampleFrom("(variable1,...,variablen;parameter1,...,parameterm) => pdf",argument1,...,argumentm): type
   This primitive samples an n-tuple of values from the given probability density function.
   The density function can depend both on the values and a set of parameters.
 To specify the pdf, the mathematical operators +-*/^, the constant e, the dirac delta 'delta(expr)', absolute values |expression|